 Data, Record Size, and Usage Limits

 Records can’t go beyond a certain size limit.
 This limit might depend on your plan—see the Algolia pricing page for more details.
 If you try to index a record that exceeds the limit, Algolia returns the

 There are techniques to help you break up your records into smaller ones if needed.

-You only need to worry about index size if your application runs on dedicated hardware—that is, if your plan has the Single Tenancy add-on.
-Though there is no strict upper limit to an index’s size, you should keep your indices’ total size smaller than 102 GB.
-This represents 80% of the RAM capacity (128 GB) of dedicated servers, which leaves 20% of the RAM capacity to handle your indexing tasks.
-If the index size exceeds the 128 GB capacity, performance degrades severely: data swaps back and forth between temporary and permanent memory, which is a costly operation.
+For regular plans and infrastructure, the total index size limit is 100 GB.
+This represents 80% of the RAM capacity (128 GB) of regular servers, which leaves 20% of the RAM capacity to handle your indexing tasks.
+If the index size exceeds the 100 GB capacity, performance degrades severely: data swaps back and forth between temporary and permanent memory, which is a costly operation.

 There is no limit on the number of records an index can have, only on the memory capacity of the hardware.